Your soil is probably a combination of these soils commonly found in UK gardens.

 A simple way of testing your garden soil is to take a small amount of wet soil in your hand and knead it into a smooth paste and then roll it about between your hands to form a ball.

-It is easy to test the pH of your soil using a simple soil pH meter, which is simply pushed into the soil, I have featured it top left.
+It is easy to test the pH of your soil using a simple soil pH meter, which is simply pushed into the soil available from amazon.

-Or for a more detailed pH test, use the kit that includes colour charts and tubes featured left.
+Or for a more detailed pH test, use the kit that includes colour charts and tubes featured here.

 A pH test measures soil acidity or alkalinity.
 A pH 7.0 is considered neutral.
 An acid soil has a pH value below 7.0.
 Above pH 7.0 the soil is alkaline.